binste/dbt-ibis/README.md

 ...
 ```

-If the column is stored as case-insensitive, this query will fail as the column `"customer_id"` does not exist.
+If the column identifier is stored as case-insensitive, this query will fail as the lowercase column `"customer_id"` does not exist.
 To fix this, you'll have to write the column names in the `.yml` file in uppercase:

 ```yml
 models: